amallred/gaming-mental-health-analysis/README.md

 - I used ChatGPT to explain why I needed to change the encoding of my file to `read_csv` and used its suggestions to inform further investigation online before deciding that encoding to latin-1 was the best option for this data.
   - What I learned: Sometimes special characters work in one encoding (latin-1) and not in another (UTF-8 for example) can throw the error I was encountering (UnicodeDecodeError: 'utf-8' codec can't decode byte 0xa0 in position 599: invalid start byte).
 In this case, the '0xA0' character represents a non-breaking space character.
 Also, the encoding labels ISO-8859-1 == Latin-1.
 - I used ChatGPT to help with the logic of pulling data from only the top 5 represented countries.
+- Other AI references are noted in the comments throughout the code.
+These were intentionally kept to a minimal number and most concepts were repeated in multiple graphs.